About MCLL

 Outings

-MCLL members go on occasional outings to various locations in and around the City of Montréal are held on a Friday or Saturday in the fall, winter and spring, and on Wednesdays in the summer.
-Virtual outings are offered during 'Covid’ times through our lecture program.
+MCLL members occasionally go on outings to various locations in and around the city of Montreal.
+These outings are held on Fridays or Saturdays in the fall, winter, and spring and on Wednesdays in the summer.

 Fees

-- Full MCLL membership and all membership benefits for the duration of the 10-week term, including access to McGill libraries, IT assistance, and Brainy Bar workshops.
+- Full MCLL membership and all membership benefits for the duration of the 10-week term, including access to McGill libraries, and Office 365 License, and IT assistance.

 Lectures, workshops, and outings: $10 per activity and does not require or include an MCLL membership.
 These can be taken in addition to study groups or independently.